pebritiyo/static-pages/README.md

-# WebPlatform Docs

-This is the (not so) static pages hosting content that do not need a CMS.

-Fork, and contribute!
+# GOING TO BE DELETED!

+This workspace is going to be deleted by Monday March 31.
+Please refer to the new authoritative workspace at https://github.com/webplatform/www.webplatform.org/